 This morning I had to drive to Raleigh to pick up my stepdaughter for the holidays, a four-hour round trip drive.
-Before I left, I tossed crock pot pierogies in to have a hot lunch ready when we got home.
+Before I left, I tossed crock pot pierogies in to have a hot lunch ready and waiting when we got home.

 I’ve seen crockpot pierogies all over the internet, but I’d never taken the time to make them.
 This was simple, dump in the ingredients, and go.

 But first, let me warn you.
 This blog post is short and sweet.
 I could not wait to share this recipe.
 And, because it’s so simple to fix, there are not many instructions.

 I grew up in Erie, Pennsylvania.
 Pierogies are a staple in Western Pennsylvania.
 We ate them several times a week.
 They are delicious pillowy noodles stuffed with potatoes, cheese, onions, or other ingredients.
 They are like a Polish version of ravioli.

 Prepping this for the crockpot literally took under 5 minutes.
 When we returned from Raleigh on a cold, rainy afternoon, we had a hot and delicious meal waiting for us.